 - Personnel Selection and Retention

-If you have any questions about DHSS 2020 abstract submissions, please email QUFF@qfg.qrsrapr.tbi.nh or contact the organising committee.
-The point of contact for the HPRnet Symposium is also provided.
+If you have any questions about DHSS 2022 abstract submissions, please email QUFF@qfg.qrsrapr.tbi.nh or contact a member of the organising committee, listed below.

 |Dr Justin Fidock||Department of Defence|